Just How Toxic is Data Poisoning? A Unified Benchmark for Backdoor and Data Poisoning Attacks: Introduction

 Our proposed benchmarks measure the effectiveness of attacks in standardized scenarios using modern network architectures.
 We benchmark from-scratch training scenarios and also white-box and black-box transfer learning settings.
 Also, we constrain poisoned images to be \emph{clean} in the sense of small perturbations.
 Furthermore, our benchmarks are publicly available as a proving ground for existing and future data poisoning attacks.

 The data poisoning literature contains attacks in a variety of settings including image classification, facial recognition, and text classification \citep{frogs, chen2017targeted, dai2019backdoor}.
+Attacks on the fairness of models, speech recognition, and recommendation engines have also been developed \citep{solans2020poisoning, aghakhani2020venomave, li2016data, fang2018poisoning, hu2019targeted, fang2020influence}.
+In addition to a variety of applications, the threat models range from attackers having access only to data all the way to the attacker controlling the entire training process \cite{gu2017badnets, yao2019latent, salem2020don, salem2020dynamic}.

-While we acknowledge the merits of studying poisoning in a range of modalities, our benchmark focuses on image classification since it is by far the most common setting in the existing literature.
+While we acknowledge the merits of studying poisoning in a range of modalities, our benchmark focuses on attacks on image classifiers that only modify data since this is by far the most common setting in the existing literature, and even among these attacks, there has not yet been a standard comparison metric.
+Specifically, we focus on attacks with a common goal and the sensitivities to experimental setup that we explore are not deviations from this goal.

-\section{A synopsis of triggerless and backdoor data poisoning}
+\section{A Synopsis of Triggerless and Backdoor Data Poisoning}

 Early poisoning attacks targeted support vector machines and simple neural networks \citep{biggio2012poisoning, koh2017understanding}.
 As poisoning gained popularity, various strategies for triggerless attacks on deep architectures emerged \citep{munoz2017towards, frogs, polytope, metapoison, bullseye, witches}.
-The early backdoor attacks contained triggers in the poisoned data, and thus were not clean-label \citep{chen2017targeted, gu2017badnets, liu2017trojaning}.
-However, methods that produce poison examples which don't visibly contain a trigger also show positive results \citep{chen2017targeted, cleanlabelbackdoor, hiddentrigger}.
+The early backdoor attacks contained triggers in the poisoned data and in some cases changed the label, thus were not clean-label \citep{chen2017targeted, gu2017badnets, liu2017trojaning, salem2020dynamic, yao2019latent}.
+However, methods that produce poison examples which do not visibly contain a trigger also show positive results \citep{chen2017targeted, cleanlabelbackdoor, hiddentrigger, salem2020don}.
 Poisoning attacks have also precipitated several defense strategies, but sanitization-based defenses may be overwhelmed by some attacks \citep{koh2018stronger, pruning, detection, peri2019deep}.

 We focus on attacks that achieve targeted misclassification.
 That is, under both the triggerless and backdoor threat models, the end goal of an attacker is to cause a target sample to be misclassified as another specified class.
 Other objectives, such as decreasing overall test accuracy, have been studied, but less work exists on this topic with respect to neural networks \citep{xiao2015support, liu2019min}.
 In both triggerless and backdoor data poisoning, the clean images, called \textit{base images}, that are modified by an attacker come from a single class, the \textit{base class}.
 This class is often chosen to be precisely the same class into which the attacker wants the target image or class to be misclassified.